no-slopes/sprite-animations/README.md

 ## The author

-My name is Gabriel, ppl know me by Gabo and you can find me as @indiegabo or @indiegabodev in most social medias.
+My name is Gabriel, ppl know me by Gabo and you can find me as @indiegabo or @indiegabodev in most social networks.

 ## Special thanks and credits: